EricMGustafson/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+synchronous code performs actions in a queue, doing one action at a time.  asynchronous means functions can run out of order or at the same time as others.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->